pombredanne/eris-contracts.js/README.md

 The transaction options object has the following fields:

+`from`: This is used to set the sender account, and must be the account's public address.
+In the case of transactions you need to have registered the account data with the `pipe` (in the case of `DevPipe`), or with the key daemon (in the case of `LocalSignerPipe` - which is not fully implemented yet).
+If no account with the given address is found, the function callback will receive an error.
+When doing a simulated call (i.e. calling a `constant` function), the address you pass in will be used directly.

 `to`: The address of the target account.
-This is only used internally.
+This is **only set internally** as each javascript contracts targets a specific on-chain contract, and the address to that contract was automatically set during creation.

 `data` : The transaction data.
-This is only used when creating new contracts, to pass in the compiled code:
+For a user, this is **only set when creating new contracts**, to pass in the compiled code:

 ``` javascript
 myContractFactory.new({data: myCode}, function(error, contract){